-Dr. Everette “Buckets” Boone1
+Dr. Everette “Buckets” Boone

 1 Department of Texas History, Cranberry-Lemon University, Pittsburgh, PA, USA